Get $500 off Omni or Spirit hearing aids with MEMORIAL23

 Are you familiar with the Americans with Disabilities Act and the ADA benefits that exist for senior citizens?
-Find out how ADA benefits can help you in this latest Audicus blog!
+Here’s what you need to know.

 Founded in 1990, the ADA was created to prevent discrimination and encourage equal opportunity for people with disabilities.
-This program comes equipped with a certain set of parameters, or ADA benefits, for employers with regards to hiring, maintaining, and firing employees who may or may not have hearing loss.
+Employers use these benefits as guidelines for hiring, maintaining, and firing employees with disabilities.

-For example, an employer is not legally allowed to ask an employer about her hearing condition before making a job offer.
-More specifically, the employer can’t ask if she has had hearing-related surgery, if she currently uses a hearing aid, or if she has a medical condition that might have resulted in hearing loss.
+An employer is not legally allowed to ask an employer about her hearing condition before making a job offer.
+Employers cannot ask about hearing-related surgery, hearing aid use, or medical condition that might have resulted in hearing loss.

 There is a certain set of questions that employers can ask, however, as it pertains to an individual’s work performance.
 An employer is allowed to ask if the job applicant can function quickly and efficiently in an environment that is very loud.
-An employer is also able to ask a job applicant if she is able to communicate effectively and if her work performance meets the safety standards of the job in question.
+Employers can ask job applicants whether or not they can communicate effectively.
+They can also ask if the candidate’s performance meets the safety standards of the job.

-Also, the duty falls on a job applicant to disclose any hearing loss issues if they need some kind of accommodation during the process of application.
-If a job applicant discloses that she has hearing loss during the application process, the employer is allowed to ask her if she will need certain accommodations if the employer believes it will be necessary for the prospective employee to perform the job.
+It’s up to the job applicant to disclose hearing loss issues.
+If a job applicant discloses hearing loss during the application process, the employer is allowed to whether accommodations will be needed for the applicant to perform the job.

-However, an employee, once hired, is able to request special accommodations in her working conditions even if she did not disclose she has hearing loss during the time of the application process.
+Once hired, an employee can request special accommodations in her working conditions.
+This is true even if she did not disclose hearing loss during the time of the application process.

 If you are taking a sick leave from work to get your hearing aids adjusted, you are also protected with ADA benefits from having to disclose certain degrees of information about your visit.